Columbus Crew SC Logo

 Columbus Crew SC Logo 1996-2014

-The debut Columbus Crew logo looked like a triangular Norman shield, widely known in the heraldic tradition.
-Its wide black bordure was broken by the article “the” at the top.
-Written in bold, sans serif grotesque font “The” was placed above the antique font-scripted “Crew” wordmark.
-Capitalized black words were in contrast to the yellow-golden background.
+The debut logo of Columbus Crew resembled a triangular Norman shield, widely known in heraldic tradition.
+Its wide black border was interrupted by the article “the” at the top.
+The word “The,” written in a bold, grotesque font without serifs, was placed above the word mark “Crew,” written in an old-fashioned font.
+The black words, written in uppercase, contrasted with the yellow-gold background.

-Two-thirds of the emblem featured three men wearing construction hats.
-Their silhouettes were drawn schematically: the light felt on the faces on the right side, hiding the rest in the shade.
-These were generalized images of workers or Columbus blue collars, city residents engaged in hard manual labor.
-The men were depicted on a contrasting dark grey background.
+Two-thirds of the emblem was occupied by three people in construction hats.
+Their silhouettes were drawn schematically: light fell on the faces from the right side, the rest in shadow.
+These were generalized images of workers or “blue collars” of Columbus, city residents engaged in heavy manual labor.
+The men were depicted against a contrasting dark gray background.

 2015 – today